 Most MSP430 flash devices contain a bootstrap loader.
-Refer to the device specific data sheet for implementation details.
+See the device-specific data sheet for implementation details.
 The BSL enables users to read or program the flash memory or RAM using a UART serial interface.
-Access to the MSP430 flash memory via the BSL is protected by a 256-bit, user-defined password.
+Access to the MSP430 flash memory via the BSL is protected by a 256-bit user-defined password.
 For more details see the MSP430 Programming Via the Bootstrap Loader User's Guide (SLAU319).